jbravo94/mirth-connect-docker-debug-setup/README.md

 Mirth Nextgen Connect introduced since version 4 a debugger feature.
 Nevertheless this feature only works in environments where the server installation has a user interface and the installation is not headless.

-This means that for dockerized deployments are some workaround necessary which this repository demonstrates.
+This means that for dockerized deployments are some workarounds necessary which are demonstrated in this repository.
 It adds some X server dependencies to the official image and forwards the DISPLAY env variable and X11 unix socket.

 ## Tested Versions